 This is the classic Katoomba walk starting at the Three Sisters Lookout at Echo Point.

 It's a really easy walk and only 1.5km along the Prince Henry Cliff Track.
 The path is paved and while there are a few staircases, it would be suitable for most people.
+The views are incredible throughout and though you could finish this walk in next to no time, you’ll find yourself stopping often for photos.

 The track finishes at Katoomba Falls, which are beautiful if it's rained recently.
 The views of the Jamison Valley are present throughout the whole trail and it's a great way to get a taster of the Blue Mountains.